gazconroy/digital-comma/_posts/2016-01-19-learning-jekyll.markdown

   - Jekyll
 header:
   image: http://placehold.it/900x300
-lead: If there is a lesson to be learned, it is the futility of seeking fulfillment in outer space.
+excerpt: If there is a lesson to be learned, it is the futility of seeking fulfillment in outer space.
 We need to judge ourselfs by who we are, not by where we go.
 ---